 Thank you for contacting me about food standards and the UK’s trade policy.

-To provide continuity in our country’s existing trade relationships, the Government will transition existing EU trade agreements, to which our country is party, into UK law.
-As these trade agreements will be transitioned on the closest possible terms as each original agreement, this process will not have an impact on food standards.
+To provide continuity in our country’s existing trade relationships, the Government is transitioning existing EU trade agreements to which our country is party into UK law.
+I am reassured that as the Government is working to transition these trade agreements on the closest possible terms to each original agreement, this process will not have an impact on food standards.

-A vital role in maintaining food standards in the UK is being played by the Food Standards Agency (FSA)’s “Regulating Our Future” programme, which seeks to modernise the way that food businesses are regulated, by creating a system that is modern, risk-based, proportionate, robust and resilient.
+I support the Food Standards Agency's (FSA) “Regulating Our Future” programme, which seeks to modernise the way that food businesses are regulated, by creating a system that is modern, risk-based, proportionate, robust and resilient.
 One example of the work which the FSA is currently doing to tackle poor food standards is its campaign against campylobacter, the most common cause of food poisoning in the UK.

 Thank you again for taking the time to contact me.